fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 #### 6.1: unicafe revisited, step1

-Before implementing the functionality of the UI let's implement the functionality required by the store.
+Before implementing the functionality of the UI, let's implement the functionality required by the store.

 We have to save the number of each kind of feedback to the store, so the form of the state in the store is: